razorlabs/occams/README.rst

 has
     Checks if the name exists.
 purge
-    Retires an object (can be restored) retire
     Removes the object entirely.
-restore
+retire
+    Retires an object (can be restored) restore
-    Restores a purged object.
+    Restores a retired object.
 put
     Add/Edit an object
 get